 sichuan peppercorn, cracked

-If making vegetarian, rehydrate your dried mushrooms in cold water.
+If making vegetarian, rehydrate your dried shiitakes in cold water.
 You could easily use fresh mushrooms, but dried have a deeper, concentrated flavour.
 Ignore this step if using pork.

 Bring a pot of salted water to a boil.
 While waiting for your water to boil, cut tofu into bite-sized cubes (size is your preference).
 Once your water is boiled, turn off heat and blanch tofu while you prepare the rest of your ingredients.